spatie/laravel-webhook-server/README.md

 ];
 ```

 By default the package uses queues to retry failed webhook requests.
-Be sure to setup a real queue other that `sync` in non-local environments.
+Be sure to setup a real queue other than `sync` in non-local environments.

 ## Usage